About English for Work

 • Not have a B-1, B-2, F-1, J-1, or M-1 visa.

-• Live in north and east King County (for example, Bellevue, Redmond, Kirkland, Shoreline) or in the city of Seattle.
-Newly arrived refugees living in surrounding areas are welcome to apply for the program.
+• Live in north or east King County (for example, Bellevue, Redmond, Kirkland or Shoreline), Seattle, or a neighboring city such as Edmonds, Mountlake Terrace, Renton, Burien, SeaTac, Tukwila, Des Moines or White Center.
+Newly arrived refugees who live in these areas are welcome to apply for the program.

-To apply to join an English for Work class you can fill out the online interest form, contact Hopelink by phone at 425-250-3007, or email englishforwork@hopelink.org.
+To apply to join an English for Work class you can fill out the online application form, contact Hopelink by phone at 425-250-3007, or email englishforwork@hopelink.org.

 Ready to Work